3,2,1 blast off

 It’s a formidable piece of play equipment.
 The metal slide and the brutal Australian sun is a blistering combination, quite literally.
 The structure is a massive 8 metres high and many, many children have been stuck at it’s peak.
 Including my children.

 The rocket is shaped using a cage of metal bars and had three platforms that were accessed via a short ladder with a small circular hole to the level above as you.
+Each level packed with kids and in matching green jackets, my two up the top

 I squeezed through the first circle entrance and crawled along the first platform to the ladder, climbed then squeezed my belly up the next hole.
 I did this one more time, dodging and apologising to the kids I had to jostle out of the way.

-Hugs and gentle words were given and the moment was soothed.
-It was near impossible for us to climb back down through the crush of children so the slide became our only way to get out.
-They were too scared to go down the slide alone as I would not be at the bottom to catch them.
+They were each too scared to go down the slide alone as I would not be at the bottom to catch them.
 So, we decided to do it together.

-“You guys ready?”
+“You two ready?”

 “Yes Mum”